tirthalpatel/Learning-Tools/gs-wiremock/README.md

 ## Disclaimer

-All [TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION](https://github.com/tomakehurst/wiremock/blob/master/LICENSE.txt) of the WireMock remains as per its license.
+All [TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION](https://github.com/tomakehurst/wiremock/blob/master/LICENSE.txt) of the WireMock remains the same as per its original license.